vyaly/lab9/README.md

     Add two ```<li>``` elements below the existing link to 'Users' in
     ```application.html.erb``` that link to the sign in/out paths depending on
     if the user is signed in (only one of those li elements will be visible at
     any time to the user).
-You should add 5-6 lines of extra codes.
+You should add 5-6 lines of extra code.

 3. _(Person B codes)_ So now we have logging in and out.
 Now we want to make
 sure that if a user is not signed in that we only allow them to view the sign in